Borough councillors can only act within guidelines and legislation issued by Parliament.

 The full Council (ie all 35 Members of the Council meeting together) has 5 scheduled meetings per year.
 This includes an annual meeting which elects a Mayor and Deputy Mayor for the year and appoints councillors to sit on committees, sub-committees and advisory panels.
 It also appoints councillors to outside organisations such as charities, school governing bodies and friends’ organisations.

-The Council delegates much of its business to its four policy committees - Environment and Safe Communities, Community and Wellbeing, Licensing and Planning Policy, and Strategy and Resources.
+The Council delegates much of its business to its fve policy committees - Environment, Community and Wellbeing, Licensing and Planning Policy, Strategy and Resources and Crime and Disorder.
 There are also three regulatory committees which deal with planning applications and licensing matters - Planning Committee, Licensing (Hearing) Sub-Committee and Licencing (General) Sub-Committee.
-The council’s Audit, Crime & Disorder and Scrutiny Committee and Standards Committee ensure that both councillors and Council staff maintain high standards of probity and that decisions are made in a legal, fair and open fashion in accordance with the Council’s rules.
+The council’s Audit and Scrutiny Committee and Standards and Constitution Committee ensure that both councillors and Council staff maintain high standards of probity and that decisions are made in a legal, fair and open fashion in accordance with the Council’s rules.

-Meetings of council, committees, and a number of sub-committees and joint management bodies, are held on a regular basis and meetings are open to the public.
+Meetings of council, committees, and a number of sub-committees and joint management bodies, are held on a regular basis and meetings are open to the public to observe both in person and online.
 Agendas and Minutes from our meetings are available online.

 Members of the public are entitled to ask questions at some committee meetings.
-If you would like to speak at a committee please contact the relevant committee administrator listed on the agenda for that meeting or by contacting us.
+If you would like to ask a question to a committee please contact firstname.lastname@example.org.

 Voting at meetings